Instore marketing for food, beverage & grocery brands:

 Visual merchandising in supermarkets

-In hypermarkets and supermarkets, and in convenience stores, food and beverage brands want to sell their offer in the best conditions possible.
+Food, beverage and grocery brands want to sell their offer in grocery stores in the best conditions possible.
 Marketeers have a diversity of merchandising vehicles available to present articles, sets or assortments, and to seduce visitors.
-The potential is significant, but how to succeed food and beverage merchandising in mass distribution?
+The potential is significant, but how to succeed visual merchandising in supermarkets, hypermarkets, and in convenience stores?
 Demonstration, tips and tricks with examples.

 1 000 words

 Merchandising materials are often the first point of contact between shoppers and product.
 They are a must-have for any brand that sell trough physical retail.
-The manufacturers typically supply them to their retail clients because the latter are often limited by time.
+The manufacturers make and supply them to their retail clients, because the latter are often limited by time.

-The merchandising initiatives are a win-win for both brands and retail.
-They make sales spaces dynamic, less predictable.
+These marketing initiatives are a win-win for both brands and retail.
+The point-of-purchase materials make sales spaces dynamic, less predictable.
 And they generate additional profit, among others through stimulating impulse buying and changing buying behavior towards margin generating products.
 At the same time, brands are given the opportunities to make their offer stand out.
-And then the miracle happens: seeing is buying and mass is cash.
+And then the miracle happens: seeing is buying.

 Free-standing (or autonomous) merchandising materials can be 100% custom-made.
 The solutions are divers, as well as the techniques and materials used.
 At Pilotes, we adapt them to aesthetic constraints of brand and products, as well as to context and marketing objectives.